Best Vanilla Cupcakes

 If you make these as jumbo cupcakes, you will make half as many and the bake time will increase to about twenty minutes.

-The Best Vanilla Cupcake Recipe
+The Best Vanilla Cupcakes

 - 1 cup granulated sugar

 - 1 vanilla bean

 - 1 3/4 cups cake flour, not self-rising

 - 1 1/2 teaspoons baking powder

 - 1/3 cup full-fat sour cream